top of page

 20 years of paramedicine and my bucket is starting to overflow.
 My family see it, my workmates see it, but I don’t.

-Each call out starts to take my breath away, my breathing increases and I hope my partner doesn’t notice because I am lead clinician.
+I hope my partner doesn’t notice because I am lead clinician.

 Jobs are becoming more personalised.
 I can’t seem to compartmentalise them anymore.